 Description: describe the big chunks of activities that are to take place under this activity ID during the year.
 Depending on how detailed the AWP targets are, these could be used here.

 UNDP and Ministry of Co-Operatives agreed to implement pilot activity on strengthening institutional capacity of Vocational Training Institutions in Mandalay Region, Ref: CPAP Pillar 1 Output 4 - Activity 4.2, and thus UNDP contracted with an international consultant to conduct institutional capacity assessment at Saunder Vocational Training Institution in Amarapura Township, Mandalay Region during 21st-31st March 2014.
-One interpreter was hired to assist the international consultant during the assessment period for translating documents and interpreting interview and focused group discussions.

-The draft assessment framework and survey design was submitted to Ministry of Co-Operatives to seek Director General’s guidance on this assessment and to consult with TVET focal team in Department of Small Scale Industries, Ministry of Cooperatives to confirm draft institutional assessment plan.

-The detail assessment was done in Saunder Weaving School in Amarapura Township during March 2014.
-The debriefing meeting with UNDP and Ministry of Co-Operatives have been done during early April 2014.

-The draft Institutional Capacity Assessment report was received on the 25th April 2014.
-The final Institutional Capacity Assessment Report for Saunder Weaving School was finalized in May & June 2014 incorporating feedbacks from UNDP and UNESCO.
+The Institutional Capacity Assessment Report for Saunder Weaving School was finalized in May & June 2014 incorporating feedbacks from UNDP and UNESCO.

+Recently, UNDP has been consulting with SSID (on the 17th Sep) for UNDP proposed technical assistance towards weaving center of excellence.
+The idea of developing project document for weaving center of excellence will be presented to the upcoming output board’s approval.